-Europe needs migrants to tackle its demographic decline, but disorderly migration often leads to exploitation, human trafficking and tragic loss of life at sea.
+Europe needs migrants to tackle its demographic decline, but disorderly migration leads to exploitation, human trafficking and tragic loss of life at sea.

-The European Commission has proposed a new Pact on Migration and Asylum that will result in a humane, comprehensive European approach to migration that can help those in clear need of protection while also attract migrants with the skills needed to contribute to Europe’s growth, innovation and social dynamism.
+The European Commission’s Pact on Migration and Asylum will create a humane, comprehensive European approach to migration that can help those in need of protection, and also attract migrants with the skills needed to contribute to Europe’s sustainable growth.

-Ireland, with its own history of migration, will play its part in implementing the new pact and acting in solidarity with other Member States.
+Ireland, with its own history of migration, will play its part in implementing the new Pact and act in solidarity with other Member States.

 Pact on Migration and Asylum

 During the refugee crisis of 2015/16 Member States on the EU’s external borders struggled to cope with large migrant flows.
 The different asylum systems across Europe lacked proper coordination, and many asylum seekers were left living in substandard conditions for lengthy periods before having their applications processed.

 More recently in Ireland, authorities ran into difficulties finding temporary accommodation for asylum seekers after the arrival of thousands of Ukrainians fleeing war in their homeland.

 Disorderly migration causes confusion that can result in the exploitation of vulnerable migrants by criminal groups, and the manipulation of local populations by political extremists.

 The Pact on Migration and Asylum proposes predictable, reliable management systems that will provide common European solutions for this European challenge.